jupiterbjy/OpenPortScanner/README.md

 Image Shows as if threaded version is lightening-fast, but actually runs same speed with consequent version.
 Python's module 'Socket' blocks when recv is called, rendering all workers other than one useless.

+Using all possible method I can think of to implement.

+***Currently only asyncio version workers, other versions are under refactoring based on it.***

+---
+### Explanation

 Asyncio version runs way faster, but not sure if socket connection is actually running asynchronously or not.
 Anyhow, this personal repo was worth trying as now I learned how to play with threading and asyncio.